Vibrations of Continuous Mechanical Systems

 Following the direction of the Dept. of Mechanical Engineering, the overall grade will be calculated as follows:

-- 30% ~ Homework: 3 problems sheets will be made available during the semester whose answers will be expected to be completed and handed back before a specified date.
+- 30% ~ Homework: 3 problems sheets were made available during the semester. (completed)

-The problem sheets will be distributed during class and expected to be completed by the following week.
+The problem sheets were distributed during class and expected to be completed by the following week.
 Considering the overall grade percentage, students are strongly encouraged to attempt all questions on all problem sheets.
-The dates for the midterm and final exams will be annouced in class in the coming days.

 Books – Reading Material